Custom CSP configuration

 General

 Not all CSP policies can be applied to every device.
-They depend on the operating system version and edition.
-The relevant information can be found in the respective CSP policies.
-If a device is not supported, the deployment of that CSP policy will fail.
+They depend on the Windows edition and operating system version.
+Relevant details are provided in the documentation of each individual CSP.
+If a device does not meet the requirements, deployment of the CSP policy will fail.

-CSP policies can be applied in the device or user context.
-It should be noted that the user context only applies to the user who performed the enrollment.
-Therefore, it is recommended to use CSP policies only in the device context.
+CSP policies can be applied in the device context or user manual.
+Please note that the user context only applies to the user who enrolled the device.
+Therefore, it is generally recommended to use CSP policies in the device context.

 SyncML Specifics